Christchurch mosque shootings: Al Noor Mosque

 At 1:32 p.m., Tarrant started his live-stream that would last for 17 minutes on Facebook Live, starting with the drive to the Al Noor mosque and ending as he drove away.
 Just before the shooting, he played several songs, including "Serbia Strong", a Serb nationalist and anti-Muslim song; and "The British Grenadiers", a traditional British military marching song.

-At 1:39 p.m., Tarrant parked his vehicle in the driveway next to the Al Noor Mosque.
-He then armed himself with the Mossberg 930 and Windham Weaponry AR-15 rifle before walking towards the mosque.
+At 1:39 p.m., Tarrant drove his vehicle into the driveway serving apartments on the neighbouring section, with the Al Noor Mosque being adjacent over a fence to his left.
+He reversed the vehicle so it was facing back out onto Deans Avenue and parked.
+He then armed himself with the Mossberg 930 and Windham Weaponry AR-15-style rifle before walking round onto the site of the mosque.

 At 1:40 p.m., as Tarrant approached the mosque, a worshipper greeted him with "Hello, brother!".
 Tarrant fired his shotgun nine times towards the front entrance, killing four worshippers.
 He then threw the shotgun to the ground and opened fire on people inside with the AR-15–style rifle, killing two other men down a hallway near the entrance and dozens more inside a prayer hall; a strobe light attached to the same AR-15 rifle disoriented victims.
-Another worshipper, Naeem Rashid, charged at Tarrant and knocked him down, dislodging a magazine from his vest in the process, Tarrant quickly got back up and proceeded to shoot Rashid several times, murdering him.
+Another worshipper, Naeem Rashid, charged at Tarrant and knocked him down, dislodging a magazine from his vest in the process.
+Tarrant quickly got back up and proceeded to shoot Rashid several times, murdering him.
 Rashid was posthumously awarded the Nishan-e-Shujaat and the New Zealand Cross, the highest awards of bravery in Pakistan and New Zealand, respectively.